Family Week COde of Conduct 2019

 If you have questions, concerns, or need assistance regarding access, please contact a Family Equality (in orange) or COLAGE staff member (in blue).

 If you encounter someone not abiding by the Family Week shared values and code of conduct, please alert a Family Equality or COLAGE staff member.
-You can also contact Amanda Winn, Chief Program Officer (email@example.com), Emily McGranachan, Director of Family Engagement (firstname.lastname@example.org), or Kaley Fry, Director of COLAGE programming (email@example.com) directly.
+You can also contact Amanda Winn, Chief Program Officer (email@example.com), John Fernandes, Manager of Family Week (firstname.lastname@example.org), or Kaley Fry, Director of COLAGE programming (email@example.com) directly.
 Together we will discuss the situation and steps to address it.